Types of categorical data analysisCategorical data analysis falls under two classes: - nominal data analysis and ordinal data analysis.

 - Very poor

-If you would like to have the applications of categorical data analysis explained by an expert or if you would like professional aid in categorical data in general, liaise with our categorical data assignment help experts.
+If you would like to have the applications of categorical data analysis explained by an expert or if you would like professional aid in categorical data in general, liaise with our categorical data homework help experts.